yamasolutions/integral/docs/installation.md

 Rails.application.routes.default_url_options[:host] = 'http://localhost:3000'
 ```

+5. Lastly, currently the block editor requires webpacker to be manually compiled - `rails integral:webpacker:compile`.
+Note, if you're pointing to a local version of Integral you can run `./bin/webpack --watch --colors --progress` within the integral directory.
+This will automatically update packs when changes are made.

 Voila!
 Start your rails server and you're ready to go!
 You can access the user only area at `/admin`

 *Integral requires Rails 5.2 or higher and Ruby 2.5.8 or higher.*